Get affordable condo insurance with a quick quote today!

 While average costs are useful to give you a general idea of what you might pay, getting a quote is the only way to know exactly what you’ll pay.
 Ultimately, your price depends on a lot of factors, like whether you have a high-rise or low-rise condo, its age, proximity to the coast, and construction.
-For example, in Clearwater, high-rise condos tend to have 30 percent cheaper premiums than low rises.
+For example, in Clearwater, high-rise condos tend to have 30% cheaper premiums than low rises.
 That’s because high-rise buildings tend to be more resilient to hurricane winds.

-A condo insurance policy or HO6 policy differs from a home insurance in one key way: it doesn’t cover the entire structure of your home, only the interior and (almost) everything in it.
+A condo insurance policy or HO6 policy differs from home insurance in one key way: it doesn’t cover the entire structure of your home, only the interior and (almost) everything in it.
 That’s because your homeowners association’s master insurance policy typically covers your unit’s exterior and communal spaces, like hallways, courtyards, or terraces.
 Your condo policy bridges what the master policy doesn’t cover.
 Condo insurance usually covers:

 The Clearwater hurricane season runs from June through November, but peaks in mid-August through September.
 For those who’ve lived in Clearwater for any period of time, you already know that even when storms don’t make a direct hit, damage still follows.

 That’s why all our condo policies include hurricane insurance.
 A hurricane deductible applies when your home experiences damage from a named storm.
 Deductibles default to 2% but usually range from $500 to 5%.